CoMeT: Collaborative Memory Transformer for Efficient Long Context Modeling: Experiments

 \subsection{Experimental Setup}

-We use Qwen3-4B-Instruct-2507~\cite{qwen3technicalreport} as the base model for all experiments.
+By default, our experiments employ Qwen3-4B-Instruct-2507~\cite{qwen3technicalreport} as the backbone model.
 To ensure a fair comparison, all efficient methods are allocated a comparable memory budget of approximately 3k tokens.
 We fine-tune relevant models for 3 epochs on a 32k context length using a unified training configuration.
 Detailed parameters for each baseline and our training setup, including learning rates and optimizer settings, are provided in Appendix~\ref{sec:setup}.